Saturday, September 12, 2015

 This unique event helps raise awareness about the impacts of plastics on the environment, in particular oceans, lakes and streams.
 Part design competition, part boat race, the Great Lake Erie Boat Float is also lots of fun.

 The Boat Float is held in conjunction with The Cleveland Museum of Natural History’s annual Conservation Symposium.
 This year’s symposium, Science by the People: New Challenges, New Opportunities, will be held on Friday, September 11, 2015.

 Fairview’s Fabulous Floating Junk-It

 Build a boat using post-consumer recyclable materials.
 Bring it to Edgewater Park.
 Launch it and discover if it floats.
-Compete to be the first to paddle out 300 feet and back.
+Compete to be the first to paddle out 300 feet and back (no motors, human power only please).
 Participants will compete for the title of Fastest Boat, Best Use of Recyclable Materials, and Most Artistic Style.

 Every sporting event needs spectators, and the Boat Float is no exception.
 So even if building a boat doesn’t appeal to you, come down to Edgewater Beach to cheer on the boat teams.
 And remember — as much fun as it is to watch the boats float, it’s even more fun to see what happens when they don’t.